Hi,

 Before you go ...

-My colleague Lynn Berger wrote on the concept of home.
+My colleague Lynn Berger wrote a beautiful essay on the concept of home.
 "It seems to me that ‘home’ is only truly a ‘home’ when you have the option to leave it; when it’s a place to return to, rather than a place where you have to stay.
 But we are all less free to go now – and if you can’t go out, you can’t come home either."

 Prefer to receive this newsletter in your inbox?
 Follow my weekly newsletter to receive notes, thoughts, or questions on the topic of Numeracy and AI.